fredovova/fredovova/README.md

 - 👋 Hi, I’m @fredovova
-- 👀 I’m interested in  программирование
+- 👀 I’m interested in  programming
 - 🌱 I’m currently learning  С и С++,QT framework
-- 💞️ I’m looking to collaborate on  над проекратами на языке программирования С++
-- 📫 How to reach me  filyukhinv@bk.ru
+- 💞️ How to reach me filyukhinv@bk.ru

 <!---
 fredovova/fredovova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.